Welcome!

 Debone a whole chicken.

-(I typically roast an entire chicken with root veggies at least once a month.
+(I typically roast 3 chickens with root veggies at least once a month.
 As a whole chicken is typically much cheaper than a pack of chicken breasts, it's a great way to get bang for your buck in the kitchen.
-We have one meal of roasted chicken and veggies, one to two meals-worth of shredded chicken to freeze for a meal later in the month, and a whole carcass for making stock.
+We have one meal of roasted chicken and veggies, four to five meals worth of shredded chicken to freeze for a meal later in the month, and three whole carcasses for making stock.
 My husband thinks I "collect" carcasses and that I might need some kind of carcass-collecting intervention.
 As I've been known to ask around for the unclaimed carcasses of friend's chickens, I think he might just be right!)

 Slow Cooker Chicken Stock from Scraps-The Unlikely Homeschool